 I’m a mom of three.
-Three boys that is and boy, life is busy.
+Three boys that is, and boy, life is busy.
 My oldest is 8 years old, and my twins boys are 6 years old.
-I know kids will be kids and boys will be boys, but I’m seriously trying to encourage them to use their inside voice when at home.
+I know kids will be kids and boys will be boys, but I’m seriously trying to encourage them to use their inside voice when they’re at home.
 It seems like they’re always screaming, whining, arguing, or fighting for something on the top of their lungs.
-Also, they are VERY competitive.
-They compete on who gets inside the car first, puts their seat belt on fastest, gets in the house first, changes their clothes first, finishes eating first and the lists goes on. 😩
+Also, they are VERY competitive!
+They compete about who gets inside the car first, puts their seat belt on the fastest, gets in the house first, changes their clothes first, finishes eating first and the lists goes on. 😩

 I’m just tired of saying shhh…., stop screaming, or you’re yelling at me.
 Oh yeah, and they all want mommy’s attention at the same time, so they yell and scream at each other to get a turn to speak..
 And then comes more screaming from frustration because no one is getting through.
 So last night, I decided to do something different to cut down on the noise in our home.

 Since we were eating leftovers for dinner, I did not have to cook dinner.
 Hooray!
 We all changed and headed to the basement for some groovy exercise session.
 I started as the exercise teacher and modeled movement for them to follow for about 3 minutes.
 Then we took turns being the teacher.
 We did jumping jacks, jogging in place, rolling on the floor….yes…, bird flaps, high kicks, among others.
 This was my attempt to get them on a structured play time, burn some energy….more like wear them out.
 They enjoyed being the teacher and took it very seriously.
 However, I think I wore myself out. 😩